ctrueden/equilibrium/_pages/calendar.md

 ### The Selva

-Selvan tribes count time in sixteen groups of 23 days:
+Selvan tribes count time in sixteen groups of 23 days each.
+There are no special festival days, nor breakdown into week days;
+every day is a good day to be alive.

 | ## | Name    | Notes                                    |
 |----|---------|------------------------------------------|